Smooth Flow Matching for Synthesizing Functional Data: Real Data Analysis

-We observe that the scores from DSM and FM deviate significantly from those of the observed data, reflecting poor alignment with the underlying data structure.
-In contrast, scores from SFM and the Gaussian-based method both exhibit patterns similar to those of the observed data, with SFM showing even closer alignment.
-This suggests that SFM captures higher-order or non-Gaussian characteristics present in the EHR data, beyond what is captured by the purely Gaussian score generation approach.
+We observe that the scores generated by DSM and FM deviate markedly from those of the observed data, reflecting poor alignment with the underlying data structure.
+In contrast, the scores from SFM and the Gaussian-score method both exhibit distributions similar to those of the observed data, with SFM showing even closer alignment.
+This suggests that SFM may capture higher-order and non-Gaussian characteristics present in the EHR trajectories—features that are not well represented by purely Gaussian score-generation approaches.

+\paragraph*{Privacy Preservation Assessment} To assess privacy preservation, we test whether the synthetic data are excessively similar to the training data, which indicates data memorization and potential privacy leakage.
+Following prior works \citep{yale2020generation,tian2024reliable}, we randomly split the observed data into two equal halves (training and testing), generate synthetic data based only on the training set using SFM, and compare the similarity between training--synthetic and testing--synthetic pairs.

+Because the observed trajectories are irregularly sampled, we project both the observed and synthetic data onto eigenfunctions estimated from the observed data when calculating similarity.
+Here, the number of projected components for the observed data is chosen such that the fraction of variance explained exceeds \(95\%\), and we use the same number for the synthetic data.
+We then quantify privacy loss by computing

+where \(d(\cdot,\cdot)\) is taken as the nearest-neighbor distinctness metric \citep{yale2020generation}, measuring the similarity between the projected score distributions of two datasets.
+Under this, a privacy-loss value that deviates from zero suggests potential memorization and privacy leakage \citep{yale2020generation}.

+For illustration, we compute \( \text{Privacy.loss}(a \cdot \text{synthetic} + (1-a) \cdot \text{training}) \), which evaluates privacy loss under different mixture proportions \(a\) of synthetic and training data.
+Here, \(a = 0\) corresponds to using only training data, a baseline representing full privacy leakage.
+We repeat the above experiment 200 times and report the resulting privacy.loss values in Figure~\ref{fig: real_prediction} (A).
+We observe that, as \(a\) increases, the privacy loss tends toward \(0\) for all three clinical features, indicating that a higher proportion of synthetic data generally reduces privacy loss relative to the baseline.
+In particular, when \(a = 1\), most of the privacy loss values are centered around \(0\), which means that the synthetic data do not differ significantly from either the training or testing distributions.
+This result provides evidence of privacy preservation.